Depot Deal Days event is on now. Don't wait! Shop Event

 • Standard installation materials and labour

-• Standard warranty (1 year labour, 5 years parts)
+• Standard warranty (1 year labour with optional 10-year extended coverage on parts)

 • Removal of the old unit (disposal fees extra)